This weekend I attempted to make my dear friend Rebecca’s Egg Rolls.

 In fact, she also hosted baby shower #1, but it turned out to be a brunch shower.

 Probably to get out of me asking for egg rolls, more than likely.

-So this past weekend I decided to tackle the egg roll issue at hand and destroy make them myself.
+So this past weekend I tackled the egg roll issue at hand and destroy make them myself.